Dominique92/Leaflet.GeoJSON.Ajax/README.md

 Get the list of features from a remote <URL> & display it into the map with related & parametrables markers, lines & polygons.

 It depends on [Leaflet.Rrose](https://github.com/erictheise/rrose).
+This plugin works both on Leaflet V0.7.x & V1.0

 DEMO
 ----